Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 # A simple demonstration of why you cannot use char and varchar columns

-# in MS SQL Server to store Unicode. char and varchar columns use a codepage
+# in Microsoft SQL Server to store Unicode. char and varchar columns use a codepage

 # and Unicode characters inserted into them are converted to the codepage.